 - California has municipality fire truck restrictions on the use of compression style brakes to reduce noise.
 Hence, a brake retarder is mandatory for fire trucks exceeding a 31,000 gross vehicle weight under Calfornia Vehicle Code Sections 35002(b)(2) and 521).

-Can I Sue Over a Jake Brake Accident?
+Can I Sue Someone Over A Jake Brake Accident?

 Practice Area Information